THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 If the motive or thrust of your prayers is to gratify, pacify or glorify the flesh, or to promote, advance or advertize yourself, or just to impress, intimidate or oppress someone else; it is a waste of time praying, for God will not answer such prayers.

 Many of your prayers have not been answered because your motives for asking are carnal, selfish, impure and insincere.
-If your motive is for God’s glory, for God’s Kingdom, or for the good and benefit of others; God will surely answer you and grant your requests.
+If your motive is for God’s glory, for God’s Kingdom, or for the good and benefit of humanity; God will surely answer you and grant your requests.
 But, when you pray with wrong motives, your prayers will not be answered.

-James testifies to this truth in James 4:
+James testifies to this truth.

 3 You ask, and don’t receive, because you ask with wrong motives, so that you may spend it for your pleasures.
 (WEB).